apache/pekko/akka-docs/src/main/paradox/routing.md

 Bear in mind that `BalancingDispatcher` requires a message queue that must be thread-safe for multiple concurrent consumers.
-So it is mandatory for the message queue backing a custom mailbox for this kind of dispatcher to implement akka.dispatch.MultipleConsumerSemantics.
+So it is mandatory for the message queue backing a custom mailbox for this kind of dispatcher to implement org.apache.pekko.dispatch.MultipleConsumerSemantics.
 See details on how to implement your custom mailbox in @ref:[Mailboxes](mailboxes.md).

 @@@